Unionism in Ireland: The Irish party challenge at Westminster and the Land War

 William Gladstone writing legislation under pressure from the Land League.
 Caricature 1881.

-Up to, and through, the Great Famine of the 1840s, successive governments, Whig and Tory, had refused political responsibility for agrarian conditions in Ireland.
-The issues of a low-level tenant-landlord war came to Westminster in 1852 when the all-Ireland Tenant Right League helped return 48 MPs to Westminster where they sat as the Independent Irish Party.
+The issues of a low-level tenant-landlord war in Ireland, which had resumed in the years after the Great Famine, came to Westminster when, in 1852, the all-Ireland Tenant Right League helped return 48 MPs to parliament.
 What the Young Irelander Gavan Duffy called the League of North and South soon fell apart.
 In the south the Church approved the Catholic MPs breaking their pledge of independent opposition and accepting government positions.
 In the north, the Protestant tenant-righters, William Sharman Crawford and James MacKnight had their election meetings broken up by Orangemen.

-For unionism the more momentous challenge lay in the wake of the Reform Act 1867.
-In England and Wales it produced an electorate that no longer identified instinctively with the conservative interest in Ireland and was more open to the "home-rule" compromise that nationalists now presented.
+The more momentous challenge for unionism lay in the wake of the Reform Act 1867.
+It produced in Britain an electorate that no longer identified instinctively with the conservative interest in Ireland and was more open to the "home-rule" compromise that nationalists now presented.
 Ireland would remain within the United Kingdom but with a parliament in Dublin exercising powers devolved from Westminster.
 Meanwhile, in Ireland, a combination of the secret ballot and increased representation for the towns, reduced the electoral influence of land owners and their agents, and contributed to the triumph, in 1874, of the Home Rule League.
 Fifty-nine members were returned to Westminster where they sat as the Irish Parliamentary Party (IPP).